ChrisMaherLab/SV-Hotspot/README.md

               --chip-cov-lbl H3K27ac --left-ext 100000 \
               --right-ext 100000 --plot-top-peaks 1

-# where "env" is the name of the conda/environment you created.
+# where "env" is the name of the conda environment you created.

-# Please note that to run the tool, the "annotations" directory has to be at the same location where you run the tool.
+# Please note that to run the tool, the "annotations" directory has to be at the same location where you run
+#the tool.
 This can be done by creating a soft link to the directoryusing this command:

 ln -s /path/to/env/annotations

 # get out of conda environment